Batu Lintang camp: Health

 A camp hospital was set up and run by a Japanese medical officer, Dr. Yamamoto.
 The prisoners believed that his policy was "live and let die", and the hospital became "a filthy germ-ridden death hole".
 Lionel E. Morris, a sapper with the British Army Royal Engineers, wrote that Yamamoto "never attended to ... sick or diseased men".
 Yamamoto issued an order that no rations were to be issued to men in the hospital.
 The prisoners pooled their food and the sick were provided for even though it meant all others went short.
-Care of all prisoners was left to the camp doctors, such as Colonel King and Captain Bailey in the POWs' compounds and Dr. Gibson in the women’s compound.
+Care of all prisoners was left to the camp doctors, such as Colonel King and Captain Bailey in the POWs' compounds and Dr. Gibson in the women's compound.

 The hospital comprised three huts in January 1943 and housed both POWs and civilians.
 The standard of accommodation was very low and crowded, and facilities were virtually non-existent.
 A hut was later built for tuberculosis patients.
 In early September 1945 the camp hospital comprised about 30 beds under the care of Lt.-Col. E. M. Sheppard.

 Little medicine was available to the internees from the Japanese: they provided small amounts of quinine and aspirins.
 Morris recounts how Yamamoto would quite often beat sick men until they fell down, especially if they approached him for drugs.
 Few Red Cross supplies were available and most medication was bought or bartered from the outside world or from the guards themselves.
 No anaesthesia was available for operations.
 The main source of medical supplies in early 1943 was a pro-Allied ethnic Chinese family who lived nearby and were assisting in the provision of materials for the construction of a radio.

 Disease

-The mortality rate amongst the British soldiers was extremely high: ⅔ of the population of POWs died in the camp.
+The mortality rate amongst the British soldiers was extremely high: two-thirds of the population of POWs died in the camp.
 It was suggested that this high rate was partly because most had come direct from Europe and were not acclimatised and had no idea about the importance of tropical hygiene.
 Tropical ulcers—which are often diphtheria appearing as a secondary infection of a skin disease—were a common medical complaint, along with dysentery, malaria, beri-beri, dengue, scabies, and septic bites and sores.
 600 men out of 1000 were unfit for work in January 1943 owing to beri beri and skin conditions.
 Deaths from dysentery increased towards the end of the period of captivity.
 A British NCO, E. R. Pepler, commented that "[m]en wasted away from their normal weight of over ten stone [140 lb/64 kg] to three or four stones [42–56 lb/19-25 kg] ...
 As the time passed on to 1945, the deaths in our camp [from dysentery] were taking place at two or three every day".